PatrickJSli/IT-Pathway/readme.md

 * Detailed information about the program and specific classes should not be included.
 * There should not be any sections relating to applying to ACL
 * The curriculum descriptions should be general and not go into the the specifics of the class, in part because much of the curriculum for AET is still in development

-## Status
-* Incomplete features as of now:
-    * Faculty photos
-    * Calendar events automatically appear in the home page events section
-    * Club information
-    * Calendar that can retrieve information from the county's Calendar
-    * Work out responsive design
-* Time needed to complete said features:
-    * Some can only be completed with proficient knowledge of JavaScript (ex. the calendar), but the others should only require one more class period.
-* Help needed: none.